thomasnalix/thomasnalix/README.md

 </h1>

 ## 👦 About me
-I am a computer science student at IUT Montpellier in France.
-My favorite fields are web, software and video game development.
+I am a computer science student at IMT Mines ales in France.
 <br/>
 <br/>